WojciechMatuszewski/programming-notes/aws/serverless/appsync.md

 # AppSync

+## JavaScript / TypeScript resolvers

+VTL is no longer the single way to write resolvers.
+At first AWS announced the support for [JavaScript pipeline resolvers](https://aws.amazon.com/blogs/aws/aws-appsync-graphql-apis-supports-javascript-resolvers/), and then enchanted the feature with the support for [JavaScript unit resolvers](https://aws.amazon.com/blogs/mobile/aws-appsync-now-supports-javascript-for-all-resolvers-in-graphql-apis/).

+This is great news, as writing the resolvers is much easier now than it was before.
+Especially given the ability to write them in TypeScript and lint the code using `eslint`.

+### Gotchas

+- The **pagination token returned from DynamoDB is encrypted** and I **could not find a way to decrypt it**.
+Usually this would not be a problem, but it might be [since DynamoDB returns the `NextToken` even when there might not be "next results"](https://stackoverflow.com/questions/64422854/appsync-pagination-issue-where-no-items-are-returned-but-a-nexttoken-is).

+  - This is the price we pay of abstracting the DynamoDB calls.
+You can [see the solution to this problem here](https://github.com/WojciechMatuszewski/dynamodb-pagination-gotcha).
+The TLDR is: **use AWS Lambda AppSync integration instead of VTL resolver for this particular use-case**.

 ## DataSources and IAM

 The AWS AppSync service has a notion of DataSources.
 These are services (like Lambda, DynamoDB, RDS, etc...) which will be used to provide data given a mapping template.